bluesky/bluesky/doc/source/plans.rst

         yield from wait('A')  # Now wait for both to finish.

-The ``group`` is just label that we can use to refer to groups of devices that we want let set or trigger simulataneously and then wait for them as a group.
+The ``group`` is just label that we can use to refer to groups of devices that we want to move or trigger simulataneously and then wait for them as a group.
-The plan will continue once both motors have reported that they have finished moving successfully.
+This plan will continue once both motors have reported that they have finished moving successfully.

 We could have written this some logic with a loop: